-On May 1, 1996, the Company purchased the customer list and certain other assets of Doctors Environmental Control, Inc. for \$400,000 in cash and notes payable issued for \$600,000, which are payable on May 1, 1998 and bear interest at the rate of 6% per annum.
+On May 1, 1996, the Company purchased the customer list and certain other assets of Doctors Environmental Control, Inc. for \$400,000 in cash and notes payable issued for \$600,000, which are payable on May 1, 1998.
 In addition, the Company assumed two vehicle leases totaling \$77,000 and delivered four option agreements to shareholders of the seller giving them an option to purchase up to a total of 53,816 shares of the Company's common stock.
-The price for the purchase of the common stock upon exercise of each option is (i) the surrender and cancellation of the note payable, or (ii) in the event that any payments have been made under the notes such that the cash payment and the outstanding balance of principal and interest on the note payable together equal the balance of the note as if no payments had been made on the note payable.
+The price for the purchase of the common stock upon exercise of each option is (i) the surrender and cancellation of the note payable, or (ii) in the event that any payments have been made under the notes payable, the surrender and cancellation of the note such that the cash payment and the outstanding balance of principal and interest on the note payable together equal the balance of the note as if no payments had been made on the note payable.
 The transaction was accounted for using the purchase method of accounting.

-These acquisitions are not significant to results of operations for the six months ended June 30, 1996.
+These acquisitions are not significant to results of operations for the $\,$ six months ended June 30, 1996.